 The Cambridge School Classics Project (CSCP) is the organization in the United Kingdom that owns the copyright, authors the Latin books, and creates the website, online activities, and E-Learning resources to support the course.

 Cambridge University Press (CUP) is the publisher of The Cambridge Latin Course, including textbooks, teachers’ manuals, workbooks, and ancillary resources.
-The link will go directly to the Education & Schools Resources page for Classics where there are separate links to the North American Fourth and Fifth Editions.
+The link will go directly to the Education Resources for Schools page for Classics.

-CUP regional sales representatives offer assistance to teachers and school districts that are interested in purchasing or have adopted The Cambridge Latin Course.
-The link at left allows you to input your state and then lookup the current representative’s contact information.
+CUP regional CLC sales representatives offer assistance to teachers and school districts that are interested in purchasing or that have adopted The Cambridge Latin Course.

 These documents discuss global changes in the 5th Edition CLC Unit and specific changes in each of its Stages.
 The documents are available here as downloadable PDFs.